mia-platform/documentation/docs/development_suite/api-console/api-design/authorization.md

 #### RBAC Storage

 RBAC is configured by design to load Roles and Bindings from MongoDB.
-In order to properly configure MongoDB connection string and collection names head to the **General Settings** tab and change the values in the RBAC Storage card.
+To properly configure the MongoDB connection string and collection names, go to the **General Settings** tab and change the values in the RBAC Storage card.

-For MongoDB connection you can decide whether to use variable interpolation or retrieve the value from a Secret; the second approach is much more secure and can be easily set up from the edit modal
+For the MongoDB connection, you can decide whether to use variable interpolation or retrieve the value from a Secret; the second approach is much more secure and can be easily set up from the edit modal.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '400px'}}>